calicxy/htx-tech-test/README.md

 # htx-tech-test
-*Note: The codes and commands are run on a Windows laptop.
+*Note: The codes and commands were ran on a Windows laptop.

 To set up a virtual environment:
 1. python3 -m venv venv